andriykuba/reactivemongo-shortcuts-play-json/README.md

 Fold the collection.
 A start value and a fold function are set with the `Folder` case class.
-Projection and sort criteria can be used as well.
+Projection and sort can also be used.

 ```scala
 val folder = Folder(0, (count: Int, doc: JsObject) => {